LeilaFattel/GOMAP-Paper-2019.1/Paper.md

 Table 1 provides information on the number of annotations that were removed this way from each dataset.
 All further analyses were performed on the cleaned datasets since we assume the user will only be interested in still valid and non-redundant functional annotations.

-## Choosing the right evaluation metric
-A plethora of different metric to evaluate the quality of functional annotation predictions is available using different approaches and there seems to be no clear standard yet. `TODO: THIS IS WEAK`
-Additionally, each of the metrics has a different focus and lalala so choosing a metric for quality evaluation is not trivial.
+## Quantitative Evaluation
+lalala lololo table xyz

+## Quality Evaluation
+Quality evaluation of gene function predictions is not trivial and usually done by comparing the set of predicted functions of a gene against a *gold standard* consisting of annotations that are assumed to be correct.
+We used annotations that were created or in some way curated with human participation for gold standards.
+There are a plethora of different metrics to perform the comparison of predictions against this gold standard.
 When we first published GOMAP [@Wimalanathan2018], we used a modified version of the hierarchical evaluation metrics originally introduced in [@Verspoor2006] because they were simple, clear, and part of an earlier attempt at unifying and standardizing GO annotation comparisons [@Defoin-Platel2011].
 In the meantime, @Plyusnin2018 have published an approach for evaluating different metrics showing substantial differences within the robustness of different approaches.
 `TODO DESCRIBE THEIR APPROACH`
 We have applied their method on the Gold Standards available to us to determine which evaluation metric is the most appropriate in our case.
 The results of this analysis can be seen in `TODO`.

-We then evaluated our predictions and the other annotation sets using the best performing metrics as well as the one we previously used.
+We then evaluated our predictions and the other annotation sets using the best performing metrics as well as the one we previously used (Table `TODO`).

-`TODO`
+## Phylogenetic Tree Construction
+To demonstrate that a more top-level and holistic use of whole-genome functional predictions can still be useful we devised some simple ways of applying phylogenetic methods to our predictions.
+### Distance Based
+### Character Based

+## Ensuring Reproducibility
+containerization, github...

 <!--chapter:end:02-methods.Rmd-->